VIC.GOV.AU | Policy and Advisory Library

 Further details on the Code of Conduct, including preventing and managing school council conduct issues, can be found in the School Council — Conduct and Conflict of Interest.

-Holding remote school council meetings
+Holding virtual or hybrid school council meetings

-Holding remote school council meetings
+Holding virtual or hybrid school council meetings

 School councils may use telephone or video conferencing to conduct school council meetings, including the first meeting after the poll to appoint community members and elect office bearers.